Janie Jones (film): Plot

-Iris goes back to L.A. after breaking up with Ethan and the band members scold him for his recklessness.
-While at a motel, Sloan shows Ethan a video of the fight which was posted on YouTube from an audience member.
-Upset, he tells Sloan that Janie needs to go.
-She overhears this and begins to despair.
-The band continues to perform at shows, with Janie by Ethan's side and notes his worsening alcoholism.
-The two finally start to connect after Janie plays "House of the Rising Sun" by the Animals.
-Fed-up with Ethan's behavior, the band members decided to quit on him.
-Chuck punches Ethan when he attempts to stop them.
+Iris leaves him, and the band members scold Ethan for his reckless actions.
+In a motel, Sloan shows Ethan a video of the fight that's gone viral on YouTube.
+Ethan, upset, tells Sloan that Janie has to go, but she overhears this and feels heartbroken.
+As the band continues performing, Janie stays by Ethan's side, but his alcoholism worsens.
+The two start to bond after Janie plays "House of the Rising Sun," and Ethan starts to open up.

-With the band gone, Ethan decides to continue the tour solo.
-Sloan flies back to Chicago and Janie travels with Ethan in a used car.
-Ethan and Janie begin a strong bond as they travel.
-During one of the shows, Ethan receives zero attention from the patrons, causing a scuffle.
-Janie diffuses it by performing her own song, which impresses the crowd and the owner.
-He offers to sign Ethan and Janie as a father/daughter duo.
-Ethan reluctantly agrees, much to Janie's happiness.
+Frustrated with Ethan's behavior, the band members quit, and Chuck punches him.
+With no band left, Ethan decides to continue the tour by himself, getting ready to play South by Soutwest as a solo act.
+Sloan flies back to Chicago, and Janie travels with Ethan in a beat-up car.
+They begin to form a real connection as they hit the road together.
+At one show, when the crowd gives Ethan no attention, a confrontation erupts.
+Janie steps in, performing one of her own songs, impressing the crowd and the venue owner, who offers to sign them as a father-daughter duo.
+Ethan reluctantly agrees, and Janie is overjoyed.

-Ethan grows closer to Janie as they perform their duo shows.
-Unfortunately, Ethan's alcoholism still continues and during a show, Ethan drunkenly attacks a man who was making sexual remarks about Janie.
-Despite her pleas, Ethan is arrested.
-Unable to get Sloan's help, Janie sells their equipment at a pawn shop to bail Ethan out.
-The two tearfully reunite and he apologizes for his behavior.
-Without money to get the equipment back, Ethan goes to his estranged mother, Lily, for help.
-She's disgusted with Ethan for his lifestyle and doesn't believe Janie is his daughter.
-Finally, Lily is convinced when Ethan proudly and genuinely admits to being the father of Janie.
-Lily gives them money.
+As the duo tours together, their bond deepens, but Ethan's alcoholism remains a problem.
+During a show, Ethan drunkenly attacks a man who made sexual remarks about Janie.
+Despite her protests, he's arrested, and with no one else to turn to, Janie pawns their equipment to bail him out.
+After a tearful reunion, Ethan apologizes for his behavior and reconciles with Janie, but without the money to get their gear back, they turn to Ethan’s estranged mother, Lily, for help.
+She's disgusted by Ethan’s life choices and initially refuses to believe that Janie is his daughter.
+Eventually, Ethan convinces her by admitting his true role as a father, and Lily gives them the money.

-Back on the road, Ethan and Janie discuss how he met Mary Ann and his father's suicide at the age of 9.
-They use the money to buy the equipment back.
-Mary Ann calls Ethan to inform him that she’s out of rehab and back home.
-At the house, Ethan discovers Mary Ann and her boyfriend have been clean of drugs for a month.
-He apologizes for not being there as a father and explaining how Janie changed his life.
-Ethan bids farewell to Mary Ann and Janie.
-Unable to leave her behind, Ethan asks Janie to join him on tour, which she happily agrees to.
+Back on the road, Ethan opens up to Janie about his troubled past, including the tragic death of his father when he was 9.
+With the money, they buy back their equipment, and Mary Ann calls to let Ethan know that she’s finished rehab and back home.
+When Ethan visits, he finds that Mary Ann and her boyfriend have been sober for a month.
+He apologizes for not being there for Janie, explaining how much she’s changed his life.
+After a heartfelt farewell, Ethan can’t bear to leave Janie behind.
+He asks her to go with him to South by Southwest, and she happily agrees as long as he knows that she has to come back home.

-Sometime later, Ethan and Janie play a show in front of a big crowd, as a father and daughter duo.
+Ethan and Janie perform together as a father-daughter duo in front of a large crowd at South by Southwest, their bond stronger than ever, as they begin a new chapter of their lives.